 Most businesses think, to actually be successful and scalable, they have to target big markets with a massive number of customers.
 That’s a wrong assumption.
 Small markets can be profitable too and very well define your future.
 Being a global company, around 70 of the total revenue of McDonald’s comes from big economies like China, Australia, the UK, the US, Germany, France, Japan, etc.

-However, the company never underestimates the small markets that make around 30% of their revenue.
+However, the company never underestimates the small markets that make up around 30% of its revenue.
 It is a brilliant move from their side because, in the future, their market share would increase as the spending power of the population grows.
-So, McDonald’s is scaling their business on a growing customer base that makes their future seem brighter.
+So, McDonald’s is scaling their business on a growing customer base that makes its future seem brighter.

 Keep It, Native!

 There are many standard products of McDonald’s that are desirable for every marketplace, such as French fries and shakes.
 However, a major section of their menu is local and native.
-The company’s menu is highly influenced by food preferences and local flavors.
-They never tried to be rigid about their western flavors and typical American taste, instead, they have blended themselves well in local cultures that most locals still think that McDonald’s is a local brand.
+The company’s menu is highly influenced by food preferences and local flavours.
+They never tried to be rigid about their Western flavours and typical American taste, instead, they have blended themselves well into local cultures that most locals still think that McDonald’s is a local brand.
 Not just their menu but marketing, brand promotions, and packaging is done keeping in mind the cultural nuances of every region.
 The company runs localized marketing campaigns and promotional ads by translating their content and modifying the other components of ads.
-For instance, considering the fact that the majority of Chinese people don’t recognize English, from brand names to slogans, everything is translated to the native language of customers.
+For instance, considering the fact that the majority of Chinese people don’t recognize English, from brand names to slogans, everything is translated into the native language of customers.